 But we think that’s conservative.
 Because we also expect to create a magnet — a critical mass of talent, resources and energy that will lead designers, sewers, pattern makers, photographers, and other fashion and design-related businesses to move their own businesses downtown to be close to it and to be part of a supportive network.

 In other words, we believe the SLFF will do for the design community here what the T-Rex incubator has done for the IT community downtown.
 T-Rex, meet your match: D-Rex.

-Spawn companies and jobs.
+Our goal is to spawn companies and jobs.
 Further revitalize downtown.
 Stir excitement across the whole region.
 Capture the attention and imagination of the fashion industry nationwide.

 And — by reaching back to our past — give us greater confidence in our future.